Vijay431/keypress-notifications/docs/index.md

 ## 🎯 What is Keypress Notifications?

-Keypress Notifications is an enterprise-grade VS Code extension that displays visual notifications whenever you execute multi-key combinations.
-Perfect for visual learners, heavy keybinding users, and anyone who wants instant confirmation that their shortcuts are working.
+Keypress Notifications is a simple VS Code extension that displays visual notifications when you execute common multi-key combinations.
+Perfect for visual learners and anyone who wants instant confirmation that their shortcuts are working.

 ### ✨ Key Features

-- **🔔 Instant Feedback**: Visual notifications for all multi-key combinations
+- **🔔 Instant Feedback**: Visual notifications for common multi-key combinations
-- **⚙️ Highly Configurable**: Customize which commands to show/hide
-- **🏢 Enterprise Ready**: Built with security, performance, and reliability in mind
+- **⚙️ Simple Configuration**: Basic settings for enabling/disabling notifications
-- **🔍 Smart Detection**: Intelligent filtering for noise reduction
+- **🔍 Smart Detection**: Configurable minimum key count for filtering
-- **🎨 Beautiful UI**: Clean, unobtrusive notifications that match VS Code's theme
+- **🎨 Clean UI**: Unobtrusive notifications using VS Code's built-in system

 ---